 In this article you'll find 5 unusual stress relief tips and 5 effective relaxation techniques.
 Choose between those with immediate effect and implement those which will help to protect you long-term.

 It's my mission to get you to calm your anxiety and relax regularly not only to the benefit your mental well-being, but also your physical health and your relationship.

-I'm going to give you 10 coping skills for dealing with stress and include advice on how to prevent it spiralling out of control if there's no way of avoiding it.
-I've put them in order for you - from the simplest emergency stress reduction tips to full-blown life-changing stress prevention strategies.
-In addition, simply follow the links to find tons more self-help strategies for stress, depression and relationship problems on my other pages.
+I'm going to give you 10 stress relief measures and include advice on how to prevent it spiralling out of control if there's no way of avoiding it.
+I've put them in order for you - from the simplest emergency stress relief tips to full-blown life-changing strategies.

 Why would I, on my relationship advice site, be interested in stress reduction?

-Well, our nearest and dearest are often the first to suffer when we're stressed.
-So, my tips to reduce stress will benefit both you and your partner or spouse.
+Well, our nearest and dearest are often the first to suffer when we're stressed because there's a direct link between anger and stress.

 If you sleep badly because you're too stressed, you often make for a lousy mate the following day.
 Irritations you might normally dismiss can become more likely to anger you, which in turn can lead to emotional outbursts, pointless bickering and needless arguments.
 Sound familiar...?

 Therefore, my stress relief tips will benefit both your and your partner's overall mental health and wellbeing - in body and mind.